 Most Common Phone Interview Questions And AnswersJanuary 27, 2011 by ningcontent

-The Phone interview plays a crucial role in a candidate’s pre-hire process.
+The phone interview plays a crucial role in a candidate’s pre-hire process.
 This means that the employer has reviewed the candidate’s resume and or application and they are showing some interest which is a positive step forward, although the candidate is still far away from being hired!
-The phone interview in many cases may be a make-it or break-it for many candidates as this is mainly a way for the employer to verify if the “you” the candidate are both a cultural and technical fit for their work environment.
+The phone interview in many cases may be a make-it or break-it for many candidates as this is mainly a way for the employer to verify if “you” the candidate are both a cultural and technical fit for their work environment.
 Below are some of the most common phone interview questions and answers.

 Q. Can you tell me a little about yourself?